CZEMacLeod/PlaywrightFirefoxServerCore2022/README.md

-# PlaywrightFirefoxServerCore2022
+# PlaywrightWindowsServerCore2022

+This repo has several branches to demonstate issues with running on Windows Server Core containers.

-Minimal repo to demonstrate issue with firefox on windows core.
+This branch is a minimal repo to demonstrate the issue with firefox.

 With docker for windows installed and running windows containers, run `buildandrun.cmd`.